fhoces/econ140summer2022/README.md

 I will use R in class and will ask you to play with simulations in Datahub.
 However, **learning R is not a goal of this course**.
 If you want to use the course to learn R, you can.
 I will encourage you to submit your homework, or create a version of your class notes using RMarkdown.

 ## Clickers
 We will Clickers during the class to improve interactivity.
 We will not use clickers for graded exercises.
+Please do not use your phones, or laptops for other purposes during the class.

 # Covid Policy